Reward Learning through Ranking Mean Squared Error: Experimental Setup and Results

 Reward models are trained via supervised learning on $\mathcal{D}$, and we evaluate R4 against RbRL under the same training procedure.
 We also include the environment reward function as a baseline.
 Full details for reproducibility are provided in Appendix \ref{sec:hyp}.
 After training the reward model \( \rlearn \), we train an RL agent on an unseen environment seed using \( \rlearn \) as the reward.
-This process is repeated for 5 random seeds to account for variability in both reward learning and policy optimization.
-Performance is measured using the environment's ground-truth reward.
+This process is repeated for five random seeds to account for variability in both reward learning and policy optimization.
+Performance is measured using the environment reward.
 We report learning curves with individual runs shown in light colors and the mean in a darker color.
 To test for significant differences between R4 and RbRL, we perform \emph{t}-tests with a significance level of $\alpha = 0.05$.
+See Appendix~\ref{sec:statsig} for detailed information on the \emph{t}-test results.

-\paragraph{Offline Feedback Results}
+\paragraph{Offline Feedback Results.}

-Figure \ref{fig:offline_results} shows that, under otherwise identical conditions, reward functions trained with R4 consistently lead to better downstream RL performance than those learned with RbRL.
-In particular, when used to train SAC, R4 reward functions led to statistically faster learning in \texttt{Inverted Double Pendulum} and \texttt{Half Cheetah}, and higher final returns in \texttt{Reacher} ($p < 0.05$) as compared to RbRL (see Appendix~\ref{sec:statsig}).
+We observe that under otherwise identical conditions, reward functions trained with R4 consistently lead to better downstream RL performance than those learned with RbRL (see Figure \ref{fig:offline_results}).
+In particular, compared to RbRL, R4 reward functions led to either statistically faster SAC learning or higher final returns across all tested domains ($p < 0.03$).